Beware! If you open a text, tweet, or email with a particular symbol it could crash your iPhone or Mac!

 In this article we will offer advice on how to avoid falling victim to these sorts of pranks, and what can do if you do fall foul to one.
 We’ve got all the help you need, right here.

-The latest text message to cause iPhones to crash is known as the “Black Spot of Death”.
-If you are unlucky enough to receive it, you will see a black circle emoji.
+An 2018 text message was also causing iPhones to crash.
+It was known as the “Black Spot of Death”.
+If you were unlucky enough to receive it, you would see a black circle emoji.

-The black spot actually contains a series of HTML characters that can cause the iPhone to crash.
+The black spot actually contained a series of HTML characters that could cause the iPhone to crash.

 The malicious text first struck in WhatsApp for Android.

-How to avoid the Black Spot of Death
+How to fix the Black Spot of Death

 To stop the message causing issues, it is suggested that you do the following: